hoxxep/portable-hash/README.md

 - [ ] Documentation for how to implement portable hashing correctly.
 - [x] Create a `derive(PortableHash)` macro.
 - [ ] Review the `derive(PortableHash)` macro to produce stable enum hashing.
 Re-ordering currently changes the hash output, while renaming is safe.
+- [ ] Create a `PortableOrd` marker trait for collections that require stable ordering to hash portably, such as BTrees.
 - [ ] Compare to [anyhash](https://crates.io/crates/anyhash).
 It does not promise stability or hash types in a DoS-resistant way.
 But do we want to follow the same `HasherWrite` pattern?
 - [x] Match the ordering of the `Hasher` trait methods.
 - [x] Decide on, and/or fully implement, `write_bytes`.